-Welcome to ATA Leadership Martial Arts!
+Welcome to Leadership Martial Arts Training!

 The purpose of this article is to familize the new student of the uniform requirements in class and the belt ranking system.

 Beginning with Summer, lasting through Labor Day, informal uniforms are authorized in class.
-This uniform is the black ATA pants and a Taekwondo t-shirt.
+This uniform is the black ATA pants and our Taekwondo t-shirt.
 The black uniform for our Leadership Program and the red for our CIT’s are also appropriate for class workouts.
 Our Informal Uniforms are also authorized for Saturday and Sparring classes.

 The white ATA uniform or dobok is always appropriate for workouts and events.
 Martial arts students should take pride in their white uniforms.
 A well-cleaned and -displayed dobok can add an air of sophistication to one’s appearance.
 As such, one should take care of one’s dobok to present the best possible image in class, at tournaments, and other events at which you represent the school.
 Doboks should be hung up nicely on a hanger or folded when they’re not being used, even when they’re dirty.